-For the Azure Active Directory discovery, the Exchange Online discovery, and the collection of group members for the OneDrive discovery, an application with the name Quest Enterprise Reporter Azure Discovery will be created.
+For the Azure Active Directory discovery, the Exchange Online discovery, and the collection of group members for the OneDrive discovery, an application with a name that begins with "Quest Enterprise Reporter Azure Discovery" will be created.
 To create this application in your tenant, you must specify an account with administrative access to create applications.
 The account must have the Global Administrator role to be able to create and consent to the application.